JacobSmolii/Lem-In/README.md

 In two words you have to travel ants through the rooms from start to end.
 Only one ant per room is allowed, expect in start and end.
 The Goal is to send the ants in the shortest number of shots by finding the parallel paths.

 ## Rules
   * The project must be written in C language.
+  * All the function must be less or equal 25 lines.
   * Each ant may move one room per step.
   * Only one ant may occupy a room at a time expect for start and end.
   * Any non compliant or empty lines will automatically stop the ant farm's reading as well as the orderly processing of the     acquired data.